 Wastewater streams that are produced by the various steps in the manufacturing process are identified on the Process Flow Diagram as shown in US Magnesium’s ground water discharge permit application and Figure 2.

 The facility uses a series of evaporation ponds to bring water from the Great Salt Lake to a magnesium chloride brine concentration of 9% by weight.
-When the target magnesium concentation is achieved, the brine is pumped to holding ponds (“Star Pond”) which can store up to a three year supply of brine.
+When the target magnesium concentration is achieved, the brine is pumped to holding ponds (“Star Pond”) which can store up to a three year supply of brine.

 Concentrated magnesium chloride (MgCl2) brine is pumped from the holding ponds to a series of reaction tanks in the production plant where sulfate is removed and then to another series of tanks where boron is removed.
 The resulting brine is then heated and spray-dried to convert it to a dry MgCl2 powder.